Alejogb1/job-board/blog-data/lag-in-sas-function-usage.md

 run;
 ```

-This looks innocuous enough and for a small dataset it works okay but as the dataset grows it really starts to show the limitations of the LAG function.
+This looks innocuous enough and for a small dataset it works  but as the dataset grows it really starts to show the limitations of the LAG function.
 The issue is every time the LAG function is called the sas process has to keep tracking which row it was which increases the operation cost exponentially.
 In fact it is so bad that I suspect the SAS developers thought no one would ever run this on huge datasets (but here we are right?).

 So one thing I discovered is sometimes we might not actually need the LAG function directly we can use some data step logic to achieve the same result.
 What do I mean by that?
 Well think about how you usually implement loops in code in other languages.
 You don’t have to call a lag function each time you can just save the previous value to some variable then reuse it right? well in SAS it is the same thing.